 “[W]e’ve built a set of internal tools that use machine learning to supplement our writers – much of the editing, researching & vetting process is automated.”

 If this is true, it sounds like ContentFly has more features to offer than the average content production agency.
-Unfortunately, it’s unclear whether these services are available to all of ContentFly’s clients or if they are a separate service.
-Read below for more info…
+Unfortunately, it’s unclear whether these services are available to all of ContentFly’s clients or if they are separate offerings…

 ContentFly advertises “Content Genie,” a tool that automatically suggests article topics.
 Such a tool would certainly help minimize the amount of time you spend looking for viable keywords and ideas as ContentFly will do the keyword research for you to identify good opportunities.